 Does Screen Accountability work on my iPhone/iPad?

 Yes, the Covenant Eyes browser app will use screen monitoring for all activity within the app.
 Outside of the Covenant Eyes browser app, we provide device-wide monitoring and reporting of website activity through the VPN.

-Members with Filtering will benefit from whole-device domain-based blocking that prevents access to all known porn sites from any app on the device.
-The same members are able to customize the filtering experience by using the custom block list.
+Members with Filtering will benefit from whole-device domain-based blocking that prevents access to known porn sites from any app on the device.
+The same members are able to customize the filtering experience by using the Block/Allow List.
 Each member is encouraged to set up Apple’s Screen Time restrictions to disable the Safari browser and secure the device for maximum accountability.

 What do the Screen Accountability reports look like?